How do I complete a Roth conversion for a Traditional employer plan rollover?

-A Roth IRA conversion is one where a customer takes pre-tax funds from a Traditional IRA and moves them into a Roth IRA.
+A Roth IRA conversion takes pre-tax funds from an employer retirement plan and moves them into a Roth IRA.

-The amount of funds moved into the Roth IRA are added to the customer's tax return as taxable income in the year of the conversion.
+The funds moved into the Roth IRA are added to your tax return as taxable income in the year of the conversion.
 Assuming relevant legal requirements are met, Roth conversions are generally not subject to the 10% early withdrawal penalty, only income tax.
-Normally, after conversion, at least 5 years must pass from the conversion date before the funds can be withdrawn without penalty.
+Usually, after conversion, at least 5 years must pass from the conversion date before you can withdraw the funds without penalty.

 What you’ll need: